AdobeDocs/experience-platform.pt-BR/help/etl/home.md

 **Resposta**

-A resposta inclui a ID do Arquivo do Conjunto de Dados como a propriedade de nível superior, com detalhes do arquivo contidos no objeto da ID do Arquivo do Conjunto de Dados.
+A resposta inclui a ID do arquivo do conjunto de dados como a propriedade de nível superior, com detalhes do arquivo contidos no objeto de ID do arquivo do conjunto de dados.

 ```json
 {